Harsh-150/Sign-Language-Recognition/README.md

 1. Ensure that the required dependencies and resources are properly installed and set up.

-2. Run the main application
+2. Train the model (if needed)
     ``` bash
+    python train.py
+    ```
+3. Run the main application
+    ``` bash
     python app.py
     ```
-3. The application will open a video stream and start recognizing sign language gestures in real-time.
+4. The application will open a video stream and start recognizing sign language gestures in real-time.

-4. Interact with the system by making sign language gestures within the camera's view.
+5. Interact with the system by making sign language gestures within the camera's view.
 The recognized gestures will be displayed on the screen

 Here is a demo of the Sign Language Recognition System in action: